arcathrax/lemonjuce/docs/advanced/implementing_an_audioprocessorvaluetreestate/implementing_an_audioprocessorvaluetreestate.md

 }
 ```

-If we now run the program, it should desplay a slider:
+If we now run the program, it should display a slider:

 ![screenshot of the window with a slider in it](images/slider_screenshot.png)